rapIsKal/bitchfuck/README.md

 ```
 it will make complete song from your text, written in 'test.btf' and bit from file bit.mp3

-to listen install "ffmpeg" or just run test.mp3
 ### What's up next niggaz

 Of course it's just an MVP of MVP.
 In future plans Bitchfuck would decode reapper tracks